 For the EVO MY 2023, Beta has decided to further develop its models, both functionally and aesthetically, reserving the most radical engine updates for its premier model.
 All modifications that are introduced to satisfy ever evolving consumers, as tastes and riding styles change, and to reaffirm that functionality and reliability for which the models have always stood out.

 The 2023 update confirms the ongoing commitment that Beta shows in the trials arena, a discipline that is of fundamental importance to the Tuscan brand.
 The introduction of a series of premium components highlights the end goal, which is that all new-generation trial riders are able to fully enjoy the EVO’s capacities, whether in competition or when trail riding.

-The EVO range is one of the most extensive in this class, and continues to offer a total of 6 different models created to meet the needs of all riders, each with its own unique personality.
+The EVO range is one of the most extensive in this class, and continues to offer a total of six different models, each with its own character and able to meet the needs of all riders, raising the potential and level of enjoyment that each experience.

-Evo 80 2 Str Junior/Senior: The Evo 80 is the ideal bike for newcomers to the sport.
+The Evo 80 is the ideal bike for newcomers to the sport.
 The Junior version is by far the easiest bike to use for young riders taking to the saddle of a combustion-engined trial bike for the first time.
-The Senior version on the other hand is an intermediate step between the smaller bike and the bigger 125 model, sharing the same wheel size with the latter while keeping theintuitive manageability of the 80 cc engine.
+The Senior version on the other hand is an intermediate step between the smaller bike and the bigger 125 model, sharing the same wheel size with the latter while keeping the intuitive manageability of the 80 cc engine.